Zero-Knowledge: Constructing a SNARK Proof (Part 2/3)

 Given a pair $(P, \alpha P)$, a curve point and itself shifted by an unknown scalar $\alpha$, KoE says the only way to produce another pair with the same shift is to scale the original pair by a second known scalar $c$, as $(cP, c \cdot \alpha P) = (cP, \alpha \cdot cP)$.2 KoE extends naturally to linear combinations: publish $(P_1, \alpha P_1), \ldots, (P_n, \alpha P_n)$ and the prover can return another $\alpha$-shifted pair $(C, \alpha C)$ if and only if $C = \sum_j c_j P_j$ for coefficients $c_j$ the prover knows.

-So the prover must build from the published $P_j$'s, which is the property we need to bind $\pi_A$ to the $L_i$: for each variable $i$, the setup publishes the pair $\big(L_i(\tau) \cdot G_1,\ \alpha_A \cdot L_i(\tau) \cdot G_1\big)$ with a secret scalar $\alpha_A$.
+So the prover must build from the published $P_j$ values, which is the property we need to bind $\pi_A$ to the $L_i$.
+Since both prover and verifier know the $L_i$ polynomials, the setup can hardcode them into the CRS: for each variable $i$, it publishes the pair $\big(L_i(\tau) \cdot G_1,\ \alpha_A \cdot L_i(\tau) \cdot G_1\big)$ with a secret scalar $\alpha_A$.
 The prover combines these pairs with witness weights $s_i$, using the plain halves to form $\pi_A$ and the $\alpha_A$-shifted halves to form $\pi_A'$.

 $$e(\pi_A',\ G_2) = e(\pi_A,\ \alpha_A \cdot G_2)$$

-Both sides reduce to $e(\pi_A, G_2)^{\alpha_A}$ by bilinearity, so the check passes iff $\pi_A' = \alpha_A \cdot \pi_A$.
-The same construction with fresh scalars $\alpha_B$ and $\alpha_C$ gives $(\pi_B, \pi_B')$ and $(\pi_C, \pi_C')$. $\pi_B$ is built in $G_2$ rather than $G_1$ so it can later pair with $\pi_A$; $\pi_C$ stays in $G_1$.
-In summary:
+The same construction with fresh scalars $\alpha_B$ and $\alpha_C$ gives $(\pi_B, \pi_B')$ and $(\pi_C, \pi_C')$. $\pi_B$ is built in $G_2$ rather than $G_1$ so it can later pair with $\pi_A$, while $\pi_C$ stays in $G_1$.

 $$\begin{aligned} \pi_A &= \sum_i s_i \cdot L_i(\tau) \cdot G_1 \\ \pi_B &= \sum_i s_i' \cdot R_i(\tau) \cdot G_2 \\ \pi_C &= \sum_i s_i'' \cdot O_i(\tau) \cdot G_1 \end{aligned} \tag{1}$$

-Nothing yet forces $s_i = s_i' = s_i''$: we could have three candidate witnesses passed in parallel.
+Nothing yet forces $s_i = s_i' = s_i''$; we could have three candidate witnesses passed in parallel.

 Binding the Commitments to a Single Witness

-That freedom lets the prover pass divisibility at $\tau$ without a genuine witness.
+A prover who passes every check without holding a single coherent witness hasn't proved anything.
 The fix is a fourth commitment $\pi_K$ the verifier uses to check whether the three witness sets agree.

 $$\beta \big(L_i(\tau) + R_i(\tau) + O_i(\tau)\big) \cdot G_1$$

-$$\pi_K = \beta \sum_i r_i \cdot \big(L_i(\tau) + R_i(\tau) + O_i(\tau)\big) \cdot G_1 \tag{2}$$
+$$\begin{aligned} \pi_K = \beta \cdot G_1 \cdot \sum_i r_i \cdot \big({}&L_i(\tau) + R_i(\tau) \\ &{}+ O_i(\tau)\big) \tag{3} \end{aligned}$$

-$$e(\pi_K, G_2) = e(\pi_A + \pi_C,\ \beta \cdot G_2) \cdot e(\beta \cdot G_1,\ \pi_B)$$
+$$\begin{aligned} e(\pi_K, G_2) &= e(\pi_A + \pi_C,\ \beta \cdot G_2) \\ &\quad \cdot e(\beta \cdot G_1,\ \pi_B) \end{aligned}$$

 $\pi_B$ pairs separately since it lives in $G_2$ while $\pi_A, \pi_C$ stay in $G_1$.
 By bilinearity, both sides reduce to the same power of $e(G_1, G_2)$.
 Matching exponents, canceling β, and equating per term in the sum:

-$$r_i \cdot \big(L_i(\tau) + R_i(\tau) + O_i(\tau)\big) = s_i \cdot L_i(\tau) + s_i' \cdot R_i(\tau) + s_i'' \cdot O_i(\tau), \quad \forall i$$
+$$\begin{aligned} &r_i \cdot \big(L_i(\tau) + R_i(\tau) + O_i(\tau)\big) \\ &\quad = s_i \cdot L_i(\tau) + s_i' \cdot R_i(\tau) \\ &\quad\quad {} + s_i'' \cdot O_i(\tau), \quad \forall i \end{aligned}$$

-Assuming the per-variable polynomials $L_i, R_i, O_i$ are linearly independent, the check pushes $r_i$ to match each of $s_i, s_i', s_i''$ for every $i$.
+Assuming the per-variable polynomials $L_i, R_i, O_i$ are linearly independent, the check pushes $r_i$ to match each of $s_i, s_i', s_i''$ for every $i$, forcing the first three commitments to collapse onto a single witness.

 $\alpha$ binds each proof element to the QAP polynomials; β binds the three elements to the same witness.
 We now have a consistent prover.
 One gap remains: their witness must satisfy the gate constraints.